amyapostol19/technical-interview/README.md

 # technical-interview
 Welcome to our technical interview.
 The tasks are split up into folders.
 All the instructions are in the README file.
 -
 There are 4 folders in this repository, each associated with a different task.
+Upload your answers to the relevant folders and send us an eMail with your repo link once you are done.
 -

 **Folder 1: Static Website** [6 points]